 In April of 2012 Unama’ki College instituted the Elders in Residence Program.
 These respected individuals will strive to:

-- be role models to students, faculty, and staff
+- be role models for students, faculty, and staff

 - counsel and advise